Cleaning up the WYSIWYG HTML

 The HTML cleaner checks if the HTML meets the following requirements:

-Are the HTML elements and attributes valid according to the configured XHTML 1.0 dtd (options are strict and transitional).
+Are the HTML elements and attributes valid according to the configured XHTML 1.0 dtd?
+Options are

 Is the element or attribute allowed in the configuration?